 - Minimal cost.

 Pay attention to the staff’s interactions with the children.
 Are they warm and welcoming?
 Do they seem to enjoy being with the children?
-All adults in the room should behave respectfully to the children as well as each other.
+All adults in the room should behave respectfully to the children and each other.
 Children should be supervised at all times (even when they’re napping).

 Look for signs of best practices when it comes to health and safety.
-The environment should be completely child-proofed, so make sure there are smoke detectors, radiator covers, electrical safety caps, and no dangerous items left out.
+The environment should be child-proofed, so ensure there are smoke detectors, radiator covers, electrical safety caps, and no dangerous items left out.

 Some questions to consider asking providers: